briceburg/silverstripe-flexiform/README.md

 ### Automatically adding fields to a form

 Fields can be programatically defined and added to newly created forms.
-This is helpful when many similar forms are created (such as the a Registration Form for an Event).
-Because FlexiForms features shared fields via many_many relationships, you can re-use a field over and over.
+Because FlexiForms features shared fields via many_many relationships, you can reuse a field over and over.
 This all greatly reduces administrative repetitiveness and improves consistency.

-NOTE: Field settings are controlled as _extrafields_, allowing per-form customization without disturbing other forms using the same field.

-Default fields definitions are set in the **$default_flexi_fields** property, fetched with **getDefaultFlexiFields**, and manipulated with **setDefaultFlexiFields**.

-Field definitions are contained in an _Array_.
+* Field definitions are defined in an _Array_
 * If the array value is a string, the field whose Name matches the value will be linked to the form.
- * This combines well with _System Fields_, as their name cannot change.

 * If the value is an array, a field will be created from the array components.
   * Name and Type are required.
   * If supplying Options, use Value as array Key and Label as array Value .

-* Strategy 1: Overload **$flexiform_tab** in your custom form
+* Strategy 1: Overload **$default_flexi_fields** in your custom form

 ```php
 class AuthorChoiceForm extends FlexiForm {